+In experiments, high-fidelity entanglement of two neutral atoms has been demonstrated using the Levine-Pichler gate~\cite{Levine2019} and time-optimal protocols~\cite{Jandura2022, Evered2023,Fu2022,Endres2025}.
+Recently, Fromonteil et al. designed an interesting 5-pulse sequence following the refocusing technique in NMR~\cite{Fromonteil2023}.
+This work emphasizes remaining interest in purely analytical approaches for the implementation of high-fidelity entangling gates, when there is no need to parametrize the complex profiles of laser pulses using many parameters obtained from extensive numerical optimization.

-In our previous works we proposed a double-pulse adiabatic sequence which provides a $\pi$ phase shift of the two-level system when it returns to the initial state after excitation and de-excitation~\cite{Beterov2016a, Saffman2020}.
+In our previous works, we proposed a double-pulse adiabatic sequence which provides a $\pi$ phase shift of the two-level system when it returns to the initial state after excitation and de-excitation~\cite{Beterov2016a, Saffman2020}.
 This phase shift results from phase accumulation during adiabatic passage and can be understood from simple analytical formulas~\cite{Beterov2016a}.
-Recently, this pulse sequence attracted additional interest as it can be used for entangling distant qubits in the atomic ensemble~\cite{Delakouras2025}.
-However, the double adiabatic passage has not yet been successfully used for experimental implementation of high-fidelity two-qubit gates.
-One of the possible reasons is that the adiabatic protocols are intrinsically slow, which is a great disadvantage due to finite lifetimes of Rydberg atomic states~\cite{Beterov2009} and finite blockade strengths, which limit the possibility to increase Rabi frequency.
+The proposal for symmetric quantum gates based on double adiabatic sequence~\cite{Saffman2020} has attracted substantial interest in recent years~\cite{Wu2021a,Evered2023, Graham2022, Wu2022,Morgado2021,Pagano2022,Jandura2023,Fu2022,Shi2022,Mohan2023,Jandura2022,Poole2025,Burgers2022,Song2024,Fromonteil2024,Dlaska2022,Pelegri2022,Robicheaux2021,Wu2021b,Li2024a,Li2021,Li2022,Li2023,Buchemmavari2024,Li2022a,Chang2023,Liu2021,Xue2024,Li2022b,Petiziol2024,Rodriguez-Blanco2023,Guo2020,Wei2022,Xu2024,Mitra2023,Hou2024,Bosch2023,Doultsinos2025,Wu2022c,Shao2020,Shi2021,Xu2024,Mohan2025,Guo2025,Sola2024,Sola2023,Bosch2025,Vybornyi2023,Delvecchio2022,Chang2023,Dalal2023}.
+Recently, it has been shown that such a double-pulse adiabatic sequence can be used for entangling distant qubits in atomic ensemble~\cite{Doultsinos2025}.
+The main advantage of the adiabatic passage is the reduced sensitivity of gate fidelity to variations in the intensity of laser radiation.
+Although sophisticated numerically-optimized gate protocols with reduced sensitivity to variation in Rabi frequency (which should be kept constant during the laser pulse) have recently been developed~\cite{Jandura2023}, below we show that the adiabatic schemes are robust both to variations in the value and the gradient of the Rabi frequency which is of interest for experimental implementation.